cheestudio/startup-blocks/README.md

 2. Inside `partials/blocks`, create a `/custom-block/` *folder*.

-3. Since the ACF Group name matches the block folder name. the fields will be automatically attributed to this block.
+3. Since the ACF Group *file name* matches the block *folder name*, the fields will be automatically registered to this block.

 **That's it!** You're ready to start building with ACF Builder/ACF Blocks.